Cfuna22/-30-Day-Solidity-Mastery-Challenge/README.md

              Day 2: Learn Solidity Data Types & Storage

 Implement a contract using uint, bool, string, bytes, address, mapping, and structs.

+             Day 3: Functions, Modifiers, and Visibility

+Write a contract with public, private, internal, and external functions.

+Implement require(), assert(), and revert() for input validation.